Uganda Premier League: Super League advent

 The emergence of the Super League in 1982 saw the development of SC Villa as the country's leading club.
 Through the 1980s and a good part of the 1990s, competition between Express, KCC FC and SC Villa lit up the league and fans attended in hoards.

 SC Villa won the league for the first time in 1982 and over the next 22 years totalled 16 league titles.
 KCC FC and Express won the championship title in the intervening years.

 Match-fixing

 In 2003, football in Uganda hit its lowest ebb as SC Villa put 22 goals past Akol FC when the league title went down to goal difference with Express.
 This was one of the biggest scandals in Ugandan football and thereafter, there was a complete media shutdown in all matters pertaining to local football.
 Fans became increasingly disillusioned and deserted the stadia thus affecting the teams financially.
 The episode represented one of many that has plagued Ugandan football.

-Uganda Premier League

-The 2018–19 Uganda Super League was contested by 16 teams.
-Ndejje University FC and Nyamityobora FC were promoted after winning their FUFA Big League groups, while Paidha Black Angels were promoted after winning the FUFA Big League promotion playoffs.

-Participants and locations

-Some of the Kampala clubs may on occasions also play home matches at the Mandela National Stadium.